swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 * [Noise reduction and targeted exploration in imitation learning for Abstract Meaning Representation parsing](https://aclweb.org/anthology/P/P16/P16-1001.pdf)
     - James Goodman, Andreas Vlachos and Jason Naradowsky

     Explained the concepts behind roll-in and roll-out.
 Glad they selected AMR parsing.
-SEARN and DAgger-style algorithms for doing similar kinds of search during training and testing.
+SEARN and DAgger-style algorithms for doing similar kinds of search during training and testing. // todo:read

 * [Generalized Transition-based Dependency Parsing via Control Parameters](https://www.aclweb.org/anthology/P/P16/P16-1015.pdf)
     - Bernd Bohnet, Ryan McDonald, Emily Pitler and Ji Ma

-    Completely blanking out on this talk. //todo: read abstract and possibly the paper to summarize.
+    Completely blanking out on this talk. //todo:read

 * [Learning the Curriculum with Bayesian Optimization for Task-Specific Word Representation Learning](https://www.aclweb.org/anthology/P/P16/P16-1013.pdf)
     - Yulia Tsvetkov, Manaal Faruqui, Wang Ling, Brian MacWhinney and Chris Dyer

     Instead of having a random order of examples, learn the best order from samples provided.
 This is curriculum learning, where the curriculum is controlled by specific hyper parameters, which are learnt using Bayesian optimization.
 They demonstrate results on multiple tasks, including parsing, which is cool and not seen so often.
+    // todo:abstract+intro

 * [Named Entity Recognition with Bidirectional LSTM-CNNs](http://arxiv.org/abs/1511.08308) (TACL)
     - Jason P.C.
 Chiu and Eric Nichols

     Boring.
+    // todo:abstract+intro

 ### Session 2